-FIGURE 1 shows the instance space of two people.
-The x- and y-axis represent the PCRreduced form of their embeddings.
-The triangle represent the average of each dimension of the embedding for each person.
+Fig. 3 shows the instance space of two people.
+The x- and y-axis represent the PCR-reduced form of their embeddings.
+The triangle represents the average of each dimension of the embedding for each person.
 There is no analysis on whether it is useful to use the mean of each dimension, or if there are better approaches to aggregate embeddings.
-There is not even an analysis if calculating the mean of the embeddings improve the accuracy of face recognition pipelines.
-In order to verify that a mean calculation of every dimension of the embeddings increases accuracy, a baseline is needed to compare the performance of aggregated embeddings to.
-In this paper, we use pre-trained state-of-the-art face-detection (RetinaFace [13]) and -recognition (Arcface [12]) models.
+There is not even an analysis if calculating the mean of the embeddings improves the accuracy of face recognition pipelines.
+In order to verify this hypothesis, a baseline is needed to compare the performance of aggregated embeddings to.
+In this paper, we use pre-trained state-of-theart face-detection (RetinaFace (Deng et al., 2020)) and -recognition (Arcface (Deng et al., 2019)) models.
 Arcface receives a single image as input and creates a 512-dimensional vector.
 Even though we did not explicitly test different architectures, we expect similar results on semantically similar networks.
 Further work will focus on extending these experiments to multiple face detection and -recognition models.